Ab-Soul: 2002–2010: Career beginnings and signing to TDE

-2011–12: Longterm Mentality and Control System
+2011–2012: Longterm Mentality and Control System

 In February 2011, Ab-Soul revealed he was working on an album titled Longterm Mentality, and subsequently released "Hell Yeah", a track featuring Schoolboy Q. On February 22, 2011, Stevens released another promotional recording taken from the album, "Moscato", a collaboration with another fellow Black Hippy, Kendrick Lamar.
 In February 2011, Stevens also embarked on the "Road to Paid Dues" concert tour, after being enlisted by fellow American rapper Murs.

 On March 21, 2011, Stevens released the music video for a song titled "Nothin' New", in promotion for the album.
 On March 25, he released "Gone Insane", the fourth track liberated that was taken from the album.
 On March 30, a trailer for Longterm Mentality, was released via Top Dawg Entertainment.
 On April 1, 2011, he released the music video for "Gone Insane", directed by Top Dawg in-house directors Fredo Tovar and Scott Fleishman.

 Stevens has stated the respective independent albums of his label-mates partly inspired material on Longterm Mentality: "I compare [the process behind] Longterm Mentality to the process with all of my joints.
-Kendrick's OD had came out and Q's Setbacks had came out.
+Kendrick's OD had come out and Q's Setbacks had come out.
 I had these bodies of work to go off of as references, as inspiration.
 I hear what Kendrick is talking about, I hear what Q is talking about, I heard what Jay Rock was talking about.
 So how am I going to piece this all together and add my own two cents, too?
 How do I continue the sound but have my individuality as an artist?
 It's the same challenge every single time."
 Stevens released his first independent album, under Top Dawg Entertainment, exclusively through iTunes on April 5, 2011.
-The album subsequently peaked at #73 on the US Top R&B/Hip-Hop Albums.
+The album subsequently peaked at No. 73 on the US Top R&B/Hip-Hop Albums.
 The album, although its title is Longterm Mentality, is not the third part of his Longterm series.

 Soon after the release of Schoolboy Q's second independent album, Habits & Contradictions (2012), Stevens began promoting his second independent album, releasing a song titled "Black Lip Bastard", on January 17, 2012.
 The song was produced by TDE in-house producer Willie B. On February 28, 2012, Ab-Soul, alongside Schoolboy Q, appeared on Sway Calloway's #SwayInTheMorning radio show, where Ab-Soul called "Black Lip Bastard": "pretty much one of the title tracks", The first song that appears on the album, to be released was "Showin' Love", also produced by Willie B.